vyzhimov/project6-FunDevs/README.md

 1. Register or log in to your account.
    - Through the website - You can create an account on our website by filling in the required fields in the registration form.
-   - Through Google account - You can use your Google account for quick registration.
 2. Browse the list of pets available for sale or adoption.
 3. Add your favorite pets to the list for easy access to their information.
 4. Discover interesting news about animals.